MindNode Triad

 Layouts

-The most important thing to watch out for when it comes to the readability of your MindNode is bound to be the layout.
+The most important thing to watch out for when it comes to the readability of your mind map is bound to be the layout.
 How you arrange your info determines how easy it is to understand.
 Here's how you can easily change the layout:

 • Choose between two Branch Types; Rounded and Angular.

-• For the layout of a mind map, you can select either the horizontal (left and/or right) layout, the vertical (top and/or down) layout, or the compact layout (e.g. for organizational charts).
+• Select either the horizontal (left and/or right) layout, the vertical (top and/or down) layout, or the compact layout (e.g. for organizational charts).

 You can apply these layout styles individually for each main node.